anvil008/Virtual-Keyboard-Leap-Motion/README.md

 # leap-motion-keyboard

-Virtual Keyboard using Leap Motion capture in JAVA
+A virtual keyboard using leap motion technology to capture hand motions in Java.

+*Readme will be updated soon.*